 - The substandard medical care directly caused you injury or harm

 Once you recognize that these 2 elements may be present you will need to actually prove them in order to succeed.
 Proving that your doctor or hospital made a mistake or provided substandard care can be difficult and costly.
 The first thing you need is an opinion from another doctor that the medical care you previously received was in fact negligent.
 All medical malpractice suits in Baltimore must be backed up by an expert certification validating the merits of your claims.
-Without this the case will be summarily dismissed under Maryland law.
+Without this, the case will be summarily dismissed under Maryland law.
 This is just the first of many procedural and evidentiary hurdles you will need to overcome.
 The doctors or hospital that you sue will deny that they were at fault.
 They will respond to your claims with opinions from their own experts.
-In some cases, this is all just for show and if you don’t back down you can hope to negotiate a settlement without going to trial.
-In other cases, you will need to actually litigate you claims and possibly take the case to a jury.
+In some cases, this is all just for show and if you don’t back down, you can hope to negotiate a settlement without going to trial.
+In other cases, you will need to actually litigate your claims and possibly take the case to a jury.
 Either way, medical malpractice claims in Baltimore require the support of an experienced and effective legal team.